Purdue-ISL/Veritas/README.md

         |_<session_2>
           |_ sample_full.csv
         ...
+        |_<session_1.png>
+        |_<session_2.png>
+        ...
   ```
-Each sample_full.csv is of 'd/t' lines and contains 'n' comma separated values for the inferred INB for the given
+Let's say we want to sample the INB traces, for a given session, for a duration of <num_sample_seconds> and also get <num_(as defined in the inference configuration file).
+Further, let the transition step size during training was Each sample_full.csv is of 'd/t' lines and contains 'n' comma separated values for the inferred INB for the given
 session. 'n' is the number of samples and 'd' is the duration of sampled INB passed in the inference configuration
 file, while 't' is the transition step time passed during training.
 Example of sample_full.csv (with n=3):
   ```